 General Overview

 TWC-VR is required to maintain a record of services for each customer served.
-RehabWorks (RHW) is the case management system used by TWC-VR to record the necessary customer data required for the Case Record Report (RSA-911) and the WIOA participant data necessary for the Annual Report (ETA 9169).
-TWC-VR also maintains paper and virtual case files for each customer that include personal information, VR program data, and supporting documentation.
+ReHabWorks (RHW) is the case management system used by TWC-VR to record the necessary customer data required for the Case Record Report (RSA-911) and the WIOA participant data necessary for the Annual Report (ETA 9169).
+TWC-VR also maintains virtual case files for each customer that include personal information, VR program data, and supporting documentation.
 TWC-VR staff, including VR Counselors, are responsible for the following:

 Learning about and utilizing RHW;